A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers

 \section{Conclusion}

-In this paper, we introduced a practical hitchhiker’s guide to understanding the performance of two-class classifiers.
-We organized our guide into four distinct scenarios, each corresponding to a specific user profile, covering the theoretical analyst, the method designer, the benchmarker, and the application developer.
-For each scenario, we provided practical examples of challenges each user may encounter when evaluating classifier performance and identified the most suitable tools for their needs.
-Central to our approach is the adaptation of the \tile{}, which arranges an infinite number of ranking scores into a 2D map.
+In this paper, we introduced a hitchhiker’s guide to understanding the performance of two-class classifiers.
+We organized our guide into four distinct scenarios, each corresponding to a specific user profile, covering the theoretical analyst \scenarioA, the method designer \scenarioB, the benchmarker \scenarioC, and the application developer \scenarioD.
+For each scenario, we provided examples of challenges each user may encounter when comparing classifier performances and identified the most suitable tools for their needs.
+Central to our approach is the idea of displaying different types of information, called \emph{flavors}, on the \tile{}.
 By leveraging different mappings, we demonstrated the versatility of the \tile{} and its various flavors to address the diverse requirements of these user profiles.
 This guide offers a flexible and robust framework that enables users to effectively evaluate, rank, and interpret the performance of two-class classifiers, making it a valuable resource for researchers, practitioners, and developers alike.

 \mysection{Acknowledments.} The work by A. Halin and S. Pi{\'e}rard was supported by the Walloon Region (Service Public de Wallonie Recherche, Belgium) under grant n°2010235 (ARIAC by \href{https://www.digitalwallonia.be/en/}{DIGITALWALLONIA4.AI}).
-A. Cioppa is funded by the \href{https://www.frs-fnrs.be}{F.R.S.-FNRS}. {
+A. Cioppa is funded by the \href{https://www.frs-fnrs.be}{F.R.S.-FNRS}.